PdoyleC/Watch_Blog/README.md

 ## Agile

 - Agile methodology was used for this project, starting from the planning stage and continuing until the final product.
 GitHub project was used to stay organized and keep track for the different issues being looked after [Kanban board](https://github.com/users/PdoyleC/projects/4/views/1).
-- Agile methodology was used to map and create user stories, each with there own fuction and list of tasks.
+- Agile methodology was used to map and create user stories, each with their own function and list of tasks.
 - GitHub projects Kanban was used to keep track of the project.
 It is divided into To Start, In Progress and Completed.
 [Link](https://github.com/users/PdoyleC/projects/4/views/1) to Kanban board.

 <details>